film noir

 Characteristics of the Film Noir

 Thematically, film noir explores the darker aspects of human nature and society.
 Central to many noir films is the figure of the anti-hero, a protagonist who is usually morally ambiguous and deeply flawed.
 These characters are frequently entangled in complex, twisting plots that involve crime and corruption.
-The femme fatale, a seductive and manipulative woman, is another iconic character in noir, embodying themes of danger and desire.
+The femme fatale – a seductive and manipulative woman, is another iconic character in noir.

-Noir films delve into psychological depth, examining the inner turmoil and motivations of their characters.
+Noir films are famous for their psychological depth, examining the inner turmoil and motivations of their characters.
 This focus on the psyche is a significant contribution of the genre, laying the groundwork for future explorations of character and morality in cinema.
 The pervasive sense of fatalism and existential dread in noir narratives reflects the broader societal disillusionment of the time, making the genre a powerful commentary on the human condition.

 The Big Sleep (1946) by Howard Hawks